isce-framework/isce3/tests/data/README.md

   aligned with the corner reflector boresight (the REE simulation itself uses isometric point targets) and the corner reflector side lengths were chosen such that the expected max RCS matched the simulated RCS of 10e3 m^2.

+- **ree_corner_reflectors_nisar.csv**

+  A copy of **REE_CORNER_REFLECTORS_INFO.csv** with additional NISAR-specific metadata appended in order to conform to the NISAR corner reflector CSV specification.
+In addition, an extra entry was added for one corner reflector with an older survey date and a new corner reflector was included with its validity code set to 0.

 ## ALOS1